Best Fraternity Hazing Lawyer

 Fraternal law is our business.

-Each fraternity hazing lawyer on our team has made fraternal law their life’s work because we believe that schools and universities should be where young people go to learn and grow in a safe, positive environment.
+Each of the fraternity hazing lawyers on our team has made fraternal law their life’s work because we believe that schools and universities should be where young people go to learn and grow in a safe, positive environment.
 We’ve been in practice for more than 25 years, and sadly we are needed more than ever.

 Responsible organizations do not manage risk “upside down,” ceding control over health and safety issues to the youngest, least-experienced, and often impaired persons.
 Young men and women need the support of the adults around them to change hazing’s damaging and often dangerous practices and attitudes, and we are passionate about working together with you to be part of the solution.